cs-util-com/cscore/README.md

 - Will be automatically removed/stripped from your production code
 - Can be configured to `Log.e` an error (the default) or to throw an exception
 - Use `AssertV2` in places where you would otherwise add a temporary `Log` line while testing. `AssertV2` can stay in your code and will let you know of any unexpected behaviour
+- Will automatically pause the Debugger if it fails while debugging

 ```cs
 AssertV2.IsTrue(1 + 1 == 3, "This assertion will fail");